 Sutton v.
 Gilford

-Back in 2010, the case of Sutton v.
-Gilford was in court.
+The New Hampshire Supreme Court issued an opinion on the Sutton v.
+Gilford case in 2010.
 The court ruled that the Gilford ordinance that requires the merger of contiguous nonconforming lots that had the same owner could be upheld.
 The non-conformity of the properties could only relate to frontage, dimension, and size.
-And the mergers that were completed could only include lots that would make the merged lots conforming.
+The mergers that were completed could only include lots that would make the merged lots conforming.

 Thankfully, any lots that had houses, or other pre-existing principal uses, were exempt from these mergers.
 But those lots without any structures could be merged with a lot that did.
 Other exemptions included any lots in approved subdivisions that were protected by RSA 674:39.